Where's Magufuli? Tanzanian leader's absence fuels health concern

-NAIROBI (Reuters) - Tanzania’s main opposition leader has demanded information on the health of President John Magufuli, a COVID-19 sceptic whose absence from public view in recent days brought speculation he was receiving medical treatment abroad.
+NAIROBI (Reuters) - Tanzania’s main opposition leader has demanded information on the health of President John Magufuli, a prominent COVID-19 sceptic whose absence from public view has brought speculation he is receiving medical treatment abroad.

-There was no official statement on Magufuli’s health.
-His director of communications Gerson Msigwa and government spokesman Hassan Abbas did not respond to Reuters messages left seeking comment.

-The Nation newspaper in neighbouring Kenya reported that an African leader who had not been seen in public for nearly two weeks was being treated for COVID-19 on a ventilator at Nairobi Hospital, a private hospital in the Kenyan capital.
+The Nation newspaper in neighbouring Kenya reported that an African leader not seen in public for nearly two weeks was being treated for COVID-19 on a ventilator at Nairobi Hospital, a private hospital in the Kenyan capital.

-It cited unidentified political and diplomatic sources for the report and did not identify the African leader.
-Reuters was not able to confirm the report independently.
-Kenya’s Foreign Ministry and Nairobi Hospital both said they had no information to disclose.
+It cited unidentified political and diplomatic sources for the report and did not identify the leader.

-Magufuli, a 61-year-old leader nicknamed “The Bulldozer,” was last seen in public on Feb.
-27 looking his normal self as he swore in a new chief secretary at State House in Tanzania’s commercial capital Dar es Salaam.
-He has been out of public view for periods in the past.

 “It’s a sad comment on his stewardship of our country that it’s come to this: that he himself had get COVID-19 and be flown out to Kenya in order to prove that prayers, steam inhalations and other unproven herbal concoctions he’s championed are no protection against coronavirus!” added Lissu, without providing evidence.